Nutritional Sciences (NS) Major

 Students in both programs complete the same biology, chemistry, and nutrition courses, but they develop their majors in different ways through their use of elective courses in the respective colleges.
 Biology majors in the College of Arts and Sciences and the College of Agriculture and Life Sciences can concentrate in nutrition through the Human Nutrition program of study in the biology major.
 For more information about which program is best for you, contact the Academic Affairs Office in B21 Savage Hall.

 For College admission information, contact:

-The Division of Nutritional Science's 45 faculty members are involved in undergraduate teaching, graduate teaching, research, and nutrition outreach to the public through Cornell Cooperative Extension.
-Most of the D.N.S. faculty works in MVR, Savage and Kinzelberg Halls.
-In addition to housing offices and classrooms, these buildings contain specialized research facilities.
+The Division of Nutritional Science's about 50 faculty members are involved in undergraduate teaching, graduate teaching, research, and nutrition outreach to the public through Cornell Cooperative Extension.
+Most of the DNS faculty members work in MVR, Savage and Kinzelberg Halls.
+In addition to housing offices and classrooms, these buildings also contain specialized research facilities.